amaurymartiny/facebook-timed/README.md

-# timed
+# Timed

-Track the time spent on Facebook and your other favorite websites.
+Track the time spent on Facebook, Instagram, YouTube and your other favorite websites, with notifications.

 ## Download Extension